gmboowa/Bunya-ONT-Gen/README.md

 ### Hostile: Clean Human Reads Pipeline

-This pipeline removes human host reads (e.g., T2T-CHM13v2.0) from single-end ONT data using `hostile` and `minimap2`.
-It supports automatic reference downloading via NCBI and is built for reproducibility and ease of use.
+This pipeline removes human host reads (e.g., T2T-CHM13v2.0) from single-end ONT data using `hostile` & `minimap2`.
+It supports automatic reference downloading via NCBI & is built for reproducibility & ease of use.

 ```bash
 # Install all dependencies in a clean conda environment